freerange/google-drive-backup/README.md

 ### Healthchecks

-* Create a [healthchecks.io](healthchecks.io) account, create a project, and add a check with a suitable period and grace time to ensure the task completes successfully according to the schedule defined in `CRON_SCHEDULE`, and add suitable integrations to provide relevant notifications.
-Set `HEALTHCHECKS_URL` to the "ping URL" for the check, this will be of the form: https://hc-ping.com/${uuid}.
+* Create a [healthchecks.io](healthchecks.io) account, create a project, and add a check with a suitable period and grace time to ensure the task completes successfully according to the schedule defined in `CRON_SCHEDULE`.

-## Credentials
+* Add suitable integrations to the check to provide relevant notifications, e.g. email, Slack, etc.

+* Set `HEALTHCHECKS_URL` to the "ping URL" for the check, this will be of the form: `https://hc-ping.com/${uuid}`.

-### Google Drive access
+### Google Drive

 * [Create a Service Account for your organisation's G-Suite/Google Workspace account](https://rclone.org/drive/#service-account-support) and [give it access to the Google Drive API using domain-wide delegation of authority](https://developers.google.com/admin-sdk/directory/v1/guides/delegation).
 Download a JSON key file for the Service Account and save it in `google-drive-credentials.json`.